-*Consciously Coupled* explores everything relationships from local moms AND a licensed couples counselor.
+Consciously Coupled explores everything relationships from the perspectives of local moms AND a licensed therapist.
 We’re discussing couples therapy, the pros and cons of relationship books, tips on navigating cross-cultural relationships, how to find time alone as a couple, and MUCH MORE!
 See the entire series here.

 When my husband and I went to premarital counseling for the first time, the book they said we would walk through was His Needs, Her Needs.
 I read the introduction at a used bookstore and said, “Thanks, but no thanks!”
 I wasn’t interested in anything that further reinforced damaging gender roles or unrealistic expectations.
 We already knew that he was going to be doing most of the cooking and I would be the one mowing the lawn.
 So if cooking was the only way to his heart, I was in trouble.